University of Bradford: Computing, Informatics and Media

-The second-largest school in the university consists of the departments of Computing, Bradford Media School (BMS), Creative Technology (CT) and Mathematics.
+The second-largest school in the university consisted of the departments of Computing, Bradford Media School (BMS), Creative Technology (CT) and Mathematics.

-SCIM offers over 40 undergraduate degrees and postgraduate study in various areas including computing, ICT, robotics, mathematics, media and television.
-The School has a very lively research culture with over 100 students registered for MPhil/PhD.
+SCIM offered over 40 undergraduate degrees and postgraduate study in various areas including computing, ICT, robotics, mathematics, media and television.
+The School had a research culture with over 100 students registered for MPhil/PhD.

 The Department of Computing was one of the first in the UK to run an MSc course in Computing in 1967.
 Undergraduate courses began in 1970.

 The EIMC department was founded in 1991 and developed its courses in conjunction with the School of Art, Design & Textiles at Bradford and Ilkley Community College (now known as Bradford College) and the National Museum of Photography, Film and Television (now the National Media Museum).
 It was one of the first departments to offer BSc courses in media technology, going on to introduce some of the first animation and computer games degrees, and more recently expanding to offer a new range of similar BA courses.
 Today, SCIM no longer works in association with the college, but has strengthened its relationship with the nearby National Media Museum.
 In association with the Department of Computing, it obtained a research grade 4 at RAE 2001.

 A non-linear video editing / training suite is named in honour of the Shipley born film director Tony Richardson, and was opened by his daughter, the film actress Natasha Richardson in 1996.

 In 2007 the School launched a partnership with East Coast Media at the Grimsby Institute and the National Media Museum to bid for Skillset Media Academy status, which was granted in 2008.
 Accreditation mainly covers courses in the Bradford Media School.

 A core part of the school is the Innovations Unit, which offers the expertise of specialists within SCIM to commercial and social enterprises.
 This collaboration is part of a government initiative called Knowledge Transfer, which also includes partnerships with national and international companies.
 The IIU is also home to "Simula", which using knowledge transfer and resources for commercial projects including the school's motion capture suite for video games including Driver Parallel Lines, World Snooker Championships and GTR.